oVirt/ovirt-site/source/download/index.html.md

 * [Enterprise Linux (such as CentOS or RHEL)](/documentation/install-guide/chap-Enterprise_Linux_Hosts.html)

 Depending on your environment requirements, you may want to use one type only or both in your oVirt environment.
-It is recommended that you install and attach at least two hosts to the oVirt environment.
-If you attach only one host, you will be unable to access features such as migration and high availability.
+It is recommended that you install and attach at least two Hosts to the oVirt environment.
+If you attach only one Host, you will be unable to access features such as migration and high availability.

 #### Download oVirt Node